+November 1st marked the beginning of the Holiday Barn Pet Resorts annual Fall Pet Food Drive.
+The food drive will assist The Henrico Humane Society, Richmond Animal League, and the Richmond SPCA with needed food during the holidays and beyond.
 The upcoming holiday season finds many of us donating time and money to charitable causes.
-Holiday Barn Pet Resorts has begun our Fall Pet Food Drive to assist local rescue organizations with needed food during the holidays and beyond.
 It’s a wonderful time of the year when generosity abounds and the needs of others are first and foremost in our thoughts.

 For pet lovers, volunteering at an animal shelter or donating funds to a rescue group is a great way to help animals in need.
 Each shelter or rescue organization has different needs according to their focus breed (if they have one), location, and the number of pets in their care.